sp4wn-owner/Spawn/README.md

 ```

 ### Update the file and add your username/password plus any additional changes to control commands from the input channel.
+- CTRL+X then Y then Enter to save
 ```bash
 nano piclient.js
 ```